panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 `const inputRef = useRef()` creates a reference that's going to hold the input element.

-When writing the input itself, do assign to its `ref` attribute the reference: `<input ref={inputRef} type="text" />`.
+On the input assign `ref` attribute with the reference: `<input ref={inputRef} type="text" />`.
 React then, right after mounting the component into the DOM, is going to set `inputRef.current` to be the input element.

 #### Ref is null on initial rendering